gowrish28gog/Assisted_learning_app/README.md

 2. Quiz Generation (Model 2)

 * Input: Text notes or PDF files
-* Process: Based on the content of the study materials, the system generates context-specific questions.
+* Process: Based on the content of the study materials, the system generates context-specific questions based on the desired level (easy, medium or tough).
 This helps students self-assess their comprehension and reinforce their learning.
-* Output: A set of personalized quiz questions designed to test the student's understanding of the material.
+* Output: A set of personalized questions designed to test the student's understanding of the material.
+The students can then get the answers for those questions as well if they desire.
+We will add more features in the coming week.

 ## Dataset Information: SQuAD v1.1